 What’s Meaning got to do with it?

 We are all very familiar with the question: what is the meaning of life?
 We have heard it many times in various contexts.
-But if anyone had actually posed this question to us before lockdown, we would probably have offered in response a mere shrug and some eye-rolling.
+But if anyone had actually posed this question to us at the start of this year, before the Coronavirus crisis had struck, we would probably have offered in response a mere shrug and some eye-rolling.
 Dismissing it as too huge and abstract a question to answer.

-Fast-forward four months: with the huge changes in our lives – both personal and public – the pre-lockdown world seems but a distant memory.
+Fast-forward nine or ten months: with the huge changes in our lives – both personal and public – the pre-Covid world seems but a distant memory.
 And as we emerge into the light of a new world – with its new rules and regulations – perhaps pondering on the meaning of things does not seem so abstract any more.

 The invisible web of ties

-During lockdown many of us will have felt an erosion of the invisible web of ties that give our lives meaning: loss of contact with family members, friends, work colleagues, even our friendly, talkative hairdresser – the list seems endless.
-This crisis has challenged our self-identity in so many different ways and in so doing it has questioned the very meanings we have for so long ascribed to our lives.
+During this crisis many of us will have felt an erosion of the invisible web of ties that give our lives meaning: loss of contact with family members, friends, work colleagues, even our friendly, talkative hairdresser – the list seems endless.
+All this has challenged our self-identity in so many different ways and in so doing it has questioned the very meanings we have for so long ascribed to our lives.

 With our friends and family members at the arm’s length of a computer screen, our working lives changed irrevocably and our roles in our communities compromised by the ‘keep your distance’ policy, it is not surprising that we may have experienced a threat to our psychological existence – a threat to the very existence of the self.
 In short: the threat of meaninglessness in our lives.

-However, while we may well have felt the threat of meaninglessness in our lives in recent months, there has been something else at play as well.
-And we can see this in the creative ways we have all adapted to this crisis.
-In opposition to the nullifying effects of this pandemic we have sought meaning where we can: in moving our social lives online, developing new working practices, volunteering in a community project, joining our neighbours in clapping the NHS or simply by spending more time alone.
+However, while we may well have felt the threat of meaninglessness in our lives during this crisis, there has been something else at play as well.
+And we can see this in the creative ways we have all adapted.
+In opposition to the nullifying effects of this pandemic we have sought meaning where we can: in moving our social lives online, developing new working practices, volunteering in a community project, or simply by spending more time alone.

 We may have regarded these actions as merely the ‘make do and mend’ spirit.
 But something deeper is going on.
 It is likely in these actions, we are working through what our lives really mean to us as unique individuals.
 Because when we confront our anxiety in an affirmative manner – when we both realise the threat of meaninglessness and take a stand against it – the result is the strengthening of our experience of selfhood; and this in itself is the first step towards leading a more meaningful life.